Feature Matrix

 Q: Can Tango convert existing training videos into documentation like Docsie?

-A: No. Tango only captures new browser workflows through its Chrome extension using screenshots—it cannot accept uploaded videos, process screen recordings, or convert any pre-existing video content.
-Docsie accepts any video format (MP4, MOV, AVI, WebM, Loom links) and converts them into structured documentation using multimodal AI with computer vision, OCR, and audio transcription.
+A: No. Tango only captures new browser workflows as screenshots through its Chrome extension—it cannot accept uploaded videos, training recordings, or any pre-existing video content.
+Docsie accepts any video format (MP4, MOV, AVI, WebM, Loom links, real-world footage) and converts them into structured documentation using multimodal AI with computer vision, OCR, audio transcription, and speaker diarization.

-Q: Does Docsie have a browser extension for live capture like Tango?
+Q: Does Docsie have a browser extension for screen capture like Tango?

-Q: Which tool supports multi-tenant customer portals for client delivery?
+Q: Which tool supports multi-tenant customer portals for agencies and consultancies?

-A: Only Docsie offers multi-tenant architecture where one knowledge base can power unlimited branded documentation portals for different clients, each with custom domains, branding, SSO, and access controls.
-Tango does not support multi-tenant customer portal delivery—it's designed for internal documentation sharing, making it unsuitable for agencies, consultancies, or software vendors serving multiple clients.
+A: Only Docsie offers multi-tenant architecture where one knowledge base can power unlimited branded documentation portals for different clients, each with custom domains, white-labeling, granular access controls, and client-specific content variants.
+Tango is designed for internal team documentation only and does not support multi-tenant customer portal delivery, making it unsuitable for SAP consultancies, Workday partners, or any organization serving multiple clients.

 No credit card required.
 Free AI credits to convert a 10-minute video included.